-- 16. It must be "about the likely effect of the grant on the promotion of the licensing objectives".
-The licensing objectives are: - The prevention of crime and disorder - Public Safety - The prevention of public nuisance - The protection of children from harm - 17.
-You should look at the full details of the application on our website.
+The prevention of public nuisance;

+The protection of children from harm.

+- 17. You should look at the full details of the application on our website.
 You can find out the proposed activities and the opening hours.
 All applications will have an operating schedule which sets out how the Applicant proposes to operate the business and the steps that are proposed to promote the four licensing objectives. - 18.
 You should also look at our statement of licensing policy which sets out our approach. - 19.
 You should also look at the Secretary of State's statutory guidance on the Licensing Act, which we have to have regard to when making licensing decisions. - 20.
 Remember, explicitly link your representations to one or more of the licensing objectives and/or the Secretary of State's statutory guidance and/or our statement of licensing policy.

 - 21. Tell us as much as you can to explain all the circumstances that led to your representation. - 22.
 Try to be specific to the premises if this is possible. - 23.
 If you are making representation about cumulative impact in a cumulative impact area, try to state what the effect of the cumulative impact on you is and what is likely to be the effect of the grant of the application. - 24.
-Talk to other people about problems that you fear and see if they have any evidence about it (eg the police). - 25.
+Talk to other people about problems that you fear and see if they have any evidence about it (e.g. the police). - 25.
 Keep a diary or photographic evidence of any incidents that you have experienced. - 26.
 We need to be satisfied about the effect on the licensing objectives and one of the ways that you can help us is to show that there is an evidential and causal link between your representations and the effect on the licensing objectives. - 27.
 Try to get other people living in the area, or businesses operating nearby, or other "responsible authorities" (e.g. the police, environmental health) to back you and provide you with evidence or make representations themselves. - 28.
 Look on our website about what else is going on the area or what applications have been granted or refused in the past.
 You can look at the specific property history as well as details about other applications in the neighbourhood. - 29.
 Contact your MP or local councillor to see if they will make representations.
 However, you should not contact direct councillors who are members of Licensing Committee and who may be responsible for holding a hearing.
 If they engage in discussions with you outside a formal hearing, they may not be able to sit on a hearing. - 30.
 If you are unhappy with the proposal, consider whether any amendment or conditions might address your concerns. - 31.
 If you support the proposal, explain how you feel that the proposed application might help to promote the licensing objectives. - 32.
 We hope that you will be willing to discuss your representations with the Applicant, responsible authorities and others who have made representations.
 That is a way of trying to resolve issues and finding a way forward that might address any concerns.
 This is addressed further in Protocol C which allows you to inform us as to whether and how you are willing to do that.